acaptainb/fs-journal/journal/05/reflection.md

 ## Prompts
 - What went well this week?
+monday and tuesday went no good bud after tutor session I started to understand better
 - What did you learn that was a shock or surprise?
 - What are you struggling with?
 - What would you count as a victory?